 The Jury Board governs the selection of juries in the Circuit, District and Probate Courts.
 The Jury Board consists of three qualified electors of the County appointed by the Governor or on recommendation of the Circuit Judge, not more than two of whom shall be members of the same political party.

 The Local Emergency Planning Committee (LEPC) is charged with working with the Hazardous Materials (302) sites in the County to assure that they have a site plan in place to respond to a spill or release of hazardous substances.
 The plan is shared with the jurisdictional fire department so that it complies with the "Firefighter Right to Know" act.
 The LEPC is comprised of individuals representing responders, planners, government officials, and experts in the field.
+Additional information about the LEPC is available through the St. Joseph County Sheriff's Office - Emergency Management.

 Provides affordable, diverse, year round outdoor recreation opportunities for residents and guests of the County.
 The commission is responsible for the care of all County parks, maintenance and scheduling of use.